Leveraging Convolutional and Graph Networks for an Unsupervised Remote Sensing Labelling Tool: Acknowledgements

 \section{Acknowledgements}

-This research was funded by EPSRC grant number \blindtext{EP/S021892/1}{XXX} and \blindtext{UKHO}{XXX}.
+This research was supported by \blindtext{EPSRC}{XXX} grant number \blindtext{EP/S021892/1}{XXX} and \blindtext{UKHO}{XXX}.
 For the purpose of open access the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising from this submission.